Toussaint Louverture: Constitution of 1801

 Napoleon had informed the inhabitants of Saint-Domingue that France would draw up a new constitution for its colonies, in which they would be subjected to special laws.
+This occurred in the broader context of rising tensions between Napoleon and Louverture, as France sought to reassert control over its colonies following the French Revolution.
 Despite his protestations to the contrary, the former slaves feared that he might restore slavery.
 In March 1801, Louverture appointed a constitutional assembly, composed chiefly of white planters, to draft a constitution for Saint-Domingue.
+Louverture set up the Assembly with the primary goal of reassuring the French government, and tried repeatedly to engage its attention on the matter.
 He promulgated the Constitution on 7 July 1801, officially establishing his authority over the entire island of Hispaniola.
 It made him governor-general for life with near absolute powers and the possibility of choosing his successor.
+Louverture also set a term limit of 5 years for his successor, along with provisions that would allow the constitution to be revised under the assembly.

 However, Louverture had not explicitly declared Saint-Domingue's independence, acknowledging in Article 1 that it was a single colony of the French Empire.

 Article 3 of the constitution states: "There cannot exist slaves [in Saint-Domingue], servitude is therein forever abolished.
 All men are born, live and die free and French."
+Louverture was insistent on making sure the colony stayed French to shield against the pressures that they would face as a free black republic.
 The constitution guaranteed equal opportunity and equal treatment under the law for all races, but confirmed Louverture's policies of forced labor and the importation of workers through the slave trade.
+Louverture believed that freedom could not survive without work, and that labor was the essential condition for sustaining emancipation.
 Identifying as a loyal Christian Frenchman, Louverture was not willing to compromise Catholicism for Vodou, the dominant faith among former slaves.
 Article 6 states that "the Catholic, Apostolic, Roman faith shall be the only publicly professed faith."
 This strong preference for Catholicism went hand in hand with Louverture's self-identification of being a Frenchman, and his movement away from associating with Vodou and its origins in the practices of the plantation slaves from Africa.

 Louverture charged Colonel Charles Humbert Marie Vincent, who personally opposed the drafted constitution, with the task of delivering it to Napoleon.
 Several aspects of the constitution were damaging to France: the absence of provision for French government officials, the lack of trade advantages, and Louverture's breach of protocol in publishing the constitution before submitting it to the French government.
 Despite his disapproval, Vincent attempted to submit the constitution to Napoleon but was briefly exiled to the Mediterranean island of Elba for his pains.
 (Note: Napoleon himself would later be exiled to Elba after his 1814 abdication.)